genome/ptero-apis/auth.md

 with reduced `scope`.
 Creating an `access_token` with reduced `scope` should not invalidate any other `access_token` with a different `scope`.

-The request `Content-Type` must be `application/x-www-form-urlencoded`.
-The parameter `grant_type` is required in the request and its value must be either `authorization_code` or `refresh_token`.
+The response will contain ID Token when `OpenID` is requested `scope` value, as per the OpenID Connect standard.

-The response will contain an OpenID Connect ID Token when `OpenID` is a requested `scope` value.
+If an ID Token is returned by this endpoint, the ID Token must be signed.

 ## Client API
 This section describes API endpoints for registering and modifying clients of